-When Andrea Stanford, One Kings Lane’s V.P. of Merchandising for designer and vintage sales, mentioned she had a friend who not only loved buying OKL items but worked them into her home in the most stylish ways, our ears perked up.
+When one of our chicest co-workers mentioned she had a friend who not only loved buying OKL items but worked them into her home in the most stylish ways, our ears perked up.
 But then when we heard that this friend lived in an incomparably cool house—centered around a huge solarium—we knew we had to meet her.

 And that was how we made the acquaintance of Katie Tarses, a full-time mom and part-time actress who lives in a 1931 Spanish-style house in the Hollywood Hills with her hubby Matt, a TV writer and producer, and their three kids.
 Her eclectic style features touches of mid-century sleekness and freewheeling boho chic, all the while remaining resolutely family-friendly.
 “My home is colorful and casual—nothing’s ever too formal or precious,” says Tarses.

 One of the hallmarks of this hacienda-style house was a staircase covered in gorgeous Spanish tiles.
 “I believe,” says Tarses, “that they were original to the house.”
 After the family moved in, they cleared out left-behind firewood from a nook below the staircase, and littlest daughter Pippa adopted it as her Harry Potter-style “cupboard under the stairs” where she’ll “play and play” says Tarses.
 A slatted bench Tarses scored on One Kings Lane is a comfy spot for slipping shoes on and off.